• Free shipping on all orders

 Before You Start

 Cats may bite for a variety of reasons.
-Kittens may bite playfully, but when an adult cat bites, there may be an underlying issue.1 Adult cats will bite when they feel the need to protect themselves, such as being in pain, stressed, frustrated, or simply acting on their predatory instincts.
+Kittens may bite playfully, but when an adult cat bites, there may be an underlying issue.1 Adult cats will bite when they feel the need to protect themselves, such as being in pain, stressed, or frustrated or simply acting on their predatory instincts.
 You’ll want to ensure your cat doesn’t have a medical problem before starting any discipline processes, and you should make an appointment with your veterinarian to ensure your cat is healthy.

 Now that a medical issue is ruled out, let’s check out some tips for stopping this unwanted behavior.